Fox's Book of Martyrs

 the hazard of my life I have remained among you; now

-you yourselves refuse me; and I must leave my innocence to be declared by my
+you yourselves refuse me; and I must leave my innocence to be

-God.
-If it be long prosperous with you, I am not lede
+declared by my God.
+If it be long prosperous with you, I am not led by the Spirit of truth; but if unlooked-for

-the cause and turn to God, who is gracious and merciful.
-But if you turn not at
+troubles come upon you, acknowledge the cause and turn to God, who is gracious

-the first warning, He will visit you with fire and sword."
-At the close of
+fire and sword."
+At the close of this speech he

-this speech he left the pulpit, and retired.
+left the pulpit, and retired.

 After

-this he went into the west of Scotland, where he preached God's Word, which was
+this he went into the west of Scotland, where he preached God's Word, which was gladly received by many.

 A

-short time after this Mr. Wishart received intelligence that the plague had
+short time after this Mr. Wishart received intelligence that the plague

-there, and raged so extremely that it was almost
+prohibited from preaching there, and raged so

-beyond credit how many died in the space of twenty-four hours.
+extremely that it was almost beyond credit how many died in the space of twenty-four hours.
 This being

 related to him, he, notwithstanding the importunity of his friends to detain